 - SURF BOARD – Hilltop have surfboards you can rent so it’s not such a biggy if you don’t want to bring your own board

-Want to know more about travelling Sri Lanka with kids?
-Take a look at our other Sri Lanka posts
+Want to know more about travelling Sri Lanka?
+Take a look at our other Sri Lanka posts.
+These are all posts relevant to both people travelling without kids or as a family.

 LIKE IT?
 PIN IT